VinayKumarProjects/RANS-Approach-to-2D-Shear-Mixing-Flow/README.md

 All simulations and results generated using this software comply with the terms and conditions set forth by ANSYS Inc.
 **This repository is intended for academic sharing only and is not for commercial use or financial gain.**

+## Plagiarism Notice

+This project is an original student work.
+If any part of the content appears similar to existing sources or seems like plagiarism, please notify the author.
+Appropriate credits and citations will be promptly added or corrected.
+Due to resource limitations, this work has not undergone formal plagiarism checking.
 ---

 ### Contact